-Once you start using tabletop displays, you’ll find dozens of ways to scatter them throughout your place of business.
-You can add them to countertops, tabletops, and check-outs to provide your customers with quick and easy information to take in at their leisure, right where they’re already looking.
+Once you start using tabletop displays in your business, you’ll find dozens of ways to scatter them throughout your retail showroom and check- out sales area.
+You can place them on any flat surface; countertop, tabletop, shelf, end isle display, and cashier counter.
+Provide your customers with quick and easy information, right where they’re already looking.

 Add POP Displays to Your Product Display Areas

 Point of purchase (POP) displays are awesome for moving your merchandise or services, as the name implies, right where your customers buy them.